earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-5/homework/2016-12-06-plot01-custom-legend-R.md

 <img src="{{ site.url }}/images/rfigs/course-materials/earth-analytics/week-5/homework/2016-12-06-plot01-custom-legend-R/custom-legend-points-lines-2-1.png" title="Plot with points and lines customized." alt="Plot with points and lines customized." width="100%" />

-## Force the legend to plot outside
+## Force the legend to plot next to your plot

 Refining the look of your plots takes a bit of patience in R, but it can be done!
 Play with the code below to see if you can make your legend plot NEXT TO